-Il Cantiere cultural association an independent artistic team working, since many years, in the field of performing arts.
-The activity focuses on performances for theatrical spaces and site-specific creations for unconventional places connecting choreographic research to sound, video images and different practices of participatory theatre.
+Il Cantiere cultural association is an independent artistic team working, since many years, in the field of performing arts, the activity focuses on performances for theatrical spaces and site-specific creations for unconventional places connecting choreographic research to sound, video images and different practices of participatory theatre.

-The association has been founded on the initiative of choreographer and dancer Sara Marasso in 2000, when she was back from a period spent abord, with a urban redevelopment project into cultural space, from which it took its name.
+The association has been founded on the initiative of choreographer and dancer Sara Marasso in 2000, when she was back from a period spent abroad, with an urban redevelopment project into cultural space, from which it took its name.
 In 2014 a stable collaboration with the musician, bassist and composer Stefano Risso starting a new shared artistic phase with projects increasingly a cross-disciplinary perspective.

-Regular partnership starting as well since 2014 with Davide Rigodanza (technical assistant and light design), Teresa Noronha Feio (dramaturgy, co-creation and performer), Fenia Kotsopoulou (visual, dramaturgy and performer), Andrea Coppone (actor, performer).
-Since 2019 the artistic team is enriched by the collaboration of the project manager and performer Silvia Urbani (organization, communication and artistic production).
+Regular partnership starting as well since 2014 with Teresa Noronha Feio (dramaturgy, co-creation and performer), Fenia Kotsopoulou (visual, dramaturgy and performer), Andrea Coppone (actor, performer) anf with Davide Rigodanza (technical assistant and light design).
+Since 2019 the artistic team is enriched by the collaboration of the project manager and performer Silvia Urbani (organization and artistic production).

 Sara Marasso bio